As from the 25th May 2018 there will be a change in the Date Protection if you would like more details please go to:

 Changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy notice will be reviewed again in June 2017.
+This privacy notice will be reviewed again on a regular basis.

 If you have any concerns about how we use or share your information, or you do not wish us to share your information, then please contact our Practice Manager who will be able to assist you.